Ulteraa/Generative_Diffusion_Models/README.md

- For training please run the train.py file but for the testing, once you finished the training, change the checkpoint address in the test.py file.
+ For training please run the train.py file but for the testing, once you finished the training, change the checkpoint address in the test.py file, and test your model.